nbashir97/MSc-Dissertation/README.md

 ### Analysis

 The Stata code is separated into two files: (i) merging together the raw SAS .XPT files and converting them into .dta format, (ii) the subsequent cleaning and statistical analysis of the merged file.
 The R code is separated into three files (i) creating the simulation Figure 2.1, (ii) all analyses of the artificial data in Table 2.1, (iii) carrying out the PLRTs.
+LaTeX code for compiling the dissertation from source is also provided.

 The NHANES data and artificial blood pressure data are located in the `data` directory.